serverpod/serverpod_docs/README.md

 npm run docusaurus docs:version X.X.X
 ```

+### Add redirects
+To maintain link integrity when relocating or renaming documentation pages, it's recommended to implement redirects.
+This is facilitated by the `@docusaurus/plugin-client-redirects` plugin.
+Redirects can be configured in the `docusaurus.config.js` file, within the `redirects` section of the plugin configuration.

 ### Deploy

 Once a PR is merged into the `main` branch of this repository, a GitHub action is triggered that builds the documentation and pushes the build to the `docs` directory within the `serverpod.github.io` repository.
 The built documentation is committed as a new commit to the `main` branch and is then deployed to Github pages by the `serverpod.github.io` repository.